zipwireapp/zipwireapp/ownership-bc3/index.md

 ## What if I have another question about ownership?

-Basecamp may update this policy once in a blue moon — we’ll notify you about significant changes by emailing the account owner or by placing a prominent notice on our site.
-You can access, change or delete your personal information at any time by contacting Basecamp [support][support].
+Zipwire may update this policy once in a blue moon — we’ll notify you about significant changes by emailing the account owner or by placing a prominent notice on our site.
+You can access, change or delete your personal information at any time by contacting Zipwire [support][support].

 Questions about this account ownership policy?
 Please get in touch with our [support team][support] and we’ll be happy to answer them!